HANNOVER RUECK/S (OTCMKTS:HVRRY) vs. International General Insuranc (OTCMKTS:IGIC) Financial Review

-HANNOVER RUECK/S (OTCMKTS:HVRRY) and International General Insuranc (NASDAQ:IGIC) are both finance companies, but which is the superior investment?
-We will compare the two companies based on the strength of their profitability, risk, analyst recommendations, earnings, institutional ownership, valuation and dividends.
+HANNOVER RUECK/S (OTCMKTS:HVRRY) and International General Insuranc (NASDAQ:IGIC) are both finance companies, but which is the superior stock?
+We will compare the two businesses based on the strength of their dividends, risk, analyst recommendations, profitability, institutional ownership, earnings and valuation.

 Profitability